 If your house was built before 1990, there’s a good chance it contains asbestos somewhere.
 Common places you might find asbestos include walls, roofs and eaves, vinyl tiling, drains and oven or heating flues.

-Visit the Asbestos Awareness website to learn more and get tips on how to protect yourself.
+Visit the Asbestos in NSW website to learn more and get tips on how to protect yourself.

 Handling and disposing of asbestos